PolymeshAssociation/signing-managers/packages/approval-signing-manager/README.md

 This signing manager was made with a specific API in which signatures for some transactions go through some kind of approval process.
 Some transaction may even require human approval which means the signing process may take a very long time in computer terms.

-This signing manager will make a request for a signature, and will continue to poll until the signature is approved.
-Generally its recommended to use "immortal" transactions when using this signing manager (pass in `{immortal: true}` in transaction opts).
+This signing manager makes a request for a signature, and continues to poll until the transaction is approved.

+By default the SDK generates transactions that are valid for roughly 5 minutes.
+If the approval process may take longer, then "immortal" transactions should be used by passing in `{immortal: true}` in the transaction opts.

-Generally its recommended to use "mortal" transactions in Substrate chains to mitigate the risk of replay attacks on Substrate chains.
-However the polymesh chain will never reap accounts, and thus mitigates the risk of replay attacks.
-We generally recommend mortal transactions, however since this signing manager introduces the possibility of significant delay, its better to use immortal transactions so they do not expire while waiting for approval.
+Substrate chains recommend the use of "mortal" transactions to mitigate the risk of replay attacks.
+However, the Polymesh chain will never reap accounts, and thus mitigates the risk of replay attacks.

-If you were to use this, then you'd need to reconstruct the backing API.
-By looking at the types.ts file and some of the client code it should be relatively simple to get a compatible API.
-However its likely you'll use this as an example and make some modifications to the code.

 ## Usage

+Note: To use this as is, the remote signing service would need to be reimplemented.
+The `types.ts` and the "client" source, it should be relatively simple to reconstruct.
+This has been published to as an example for similar integrations

 ```ts
 import { ApprovalSigningManager } from '@polymeshassociation/approval-signing-manager';